 a converted Tythe barn is now a wedding venue.
 The business has come a long way!

-You are the first woman Deputy President of the National Farmers Union.
+You are the first woman President of the National Farmers Union.
 What spurred you on to take such a prominent role in promoting farming?

 I first got involved with the NFU because I saw it as the only way to drive change, not just with Government but the food industry too.
 I have to say I